 There are many sources of funding for research and other projects at MSU.
 Each sponsor will have unique proposal requirements, so it is imperative that you carefully review the solicitation or proposal guidelines.
 The OSP Proposal Checklist may assist you as you as you begin to develop your proposal.
-Many Federal agencies require proposals to be submitted through Grants.gov, which can be created and submitted System-to-System (S2S) through Kuali Coeus (KC).
+Many Federal agencies require proposals to be submitted through Grants.gov's Workspace, which can be created and submitted System-to-System (S2S) through Kuali Coeus (KC).
 For more information about submitting a proposal through KC, please see the Prepare a Proposal Development webpage; for a broad overview of grants.gov, visit the About Grants.gov webpage.

 Most proposals will require similar sections and usually include a standard proposal form with required institutional data (e.g. SF424 R&R), a cover page, project summary/abstract, project description, references cited, budget and budget justification, biographical sketches of key personnel, facilities and other resources, and attachments or supplemental materials.
 If your project involves animals or human subjects, additional materials may be required.